-Acquisition: good for fast entry, but comes at high cost.
+Acquisition: good for fast entry but comes at a high cost.

-Taking into account the above, the basic structure of your plan might be as follows:
+Taking into account the above, the basic structure of your market entry strategy might be as follows:

 Mission statement.
 Your goals for the market entry initiative.
 What the plan is designed to achieve, and the proposed date for achieving it.